 Students are encouraged to attend all classes.
 The interactions between students and instructors are a major contributor to engagement and student learning.
-A student missing synchronous course components; who does not complete instructor-approved, make-up work for missed sessions; may be denied credit for that course unless there are extenuating circumstances and the student demonstrates adequate comprehension of course content.
+A student missing synchronous course components; who does not complete instructor-approved, make-up work for missed sessions; may be denied credit for that course unless there are extenuating circumstances and the student can demonstrate adequate comprehension of course content.
 Each instructor is free to set individual class attendance standards in the class syllabus, so long as they are in keeping with the spirit of a student-centered culture.
+Students missing 20% or more of the scheduled class meetings who do not complete instructor approved make-up work (watching the class recording, etc.), may be dropped one letter grade or be denied credit for the course unless there are extenuating circumstances.
+(See Student Handbook for the University's Attendance Policy).